Docs / Device Manual

 If the battery falls to roughly 10 % SoC during a deployment, the firmware enters a hibernation mode rather than dying outright.
 While hibernating, the device wakes every 8 hours, samples the battery, and goes back to sleep if SoC is still below threshold.
 As soon as solar (or a USB-C top-up, if you’ve retrieved the unit) brings the battery above 20 % SoC, normal scheduled operation resumes automatically.

-This means a flat collar in the field is recoverable on its own.
-A unit that has gone dark under canopy or after a stretch of overcast weather will resume on its next sunny day without you having to retrieve it.
-You don't need to assume "no telemetry" means "device lost."
+A flat collar in the field is recoverable on its own.
+A unit that has gone dark under canopy or after a stretch of overcast weather will resume on its next sunny day without you having to retrieve it — “no telemetry” does not necessarily mean “device lost.”

 BLE mode is required to update the schedule or run a firmware update.
 There are two ways to enter it.

-If the device boots with an SD card that has no schedule on it (a freshly formatted card), it will enter BLE mode automatically once the boot sequence completes:
+If the device boots with an SD card that has no schedule on it (a freshly formatted card), it enters BLE mode automatically once the boot sequence completes:

 1. Power off the device, open the enclosure, and insert a freshly formatted exFAT SD card.